Flink SQL DML¶

 Analyzing Statements¶

-Assess the current flink statement running in Confluent Cloud
+Assess the current Flink statement running in Confluent Cloud

 Understand the physical execution plan for a SQL query¶